Fixed-Displacement Pump (TL)

 — pressure increase from inlet to outlet.

-Analytical parameterization of leakage and friction torque
+Analytical parameterization of leakage and friction moment

-If the Leakage and friction parameterization is set to `Analytical', the unit calculates the leakage and friction torque based on nominal values of shaft speed, mechanical pressure drop and volumetric efficiency.
+, the unit calculates the leakage and friction moment based on the nominal values of shaft rotation speed, pressure drop, mechanical and volumetric efficiency.
 The leakage rate, which depends on the pressure drop across the hydraulic motor, is calculated as:

-and the friction torque is calculated as:
+and the moment of friction is calculated as:

 where